stacksjs/bun-plugin-env/README.md

 ## Postcardware

-You will always be free to use the Stacks framework & any of its over 80 packages.
-At the same time, we would love to see which parts of the world Stacks ends up in. _We would love to receive a postcard—which we publish on our website._
+You will always be free to use any of the Stacks OSS software.
+We would also love to see which parts of the world Stacks ends up in. _Receiving a post cards makes us happy—we will publish them on our website._

-Our address is: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA
+Our address is: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA.

-##### _Thanks to Spatie for this wonderful idea._

 ## Sponsors